 Many modern web designs adopt a sans-serif font for titles and headers, and a serif one for the main body.
 I like that.

-For the main body I picked Noto Serif which, by the way, is the default serif font for Chrome on Android (therefore this browser would not even have to download it.)
-It has great Unicode coverage so lines of text tend to keep the same line-height even when containing various Unicode characters.
-I was annoyed at how many other popular fonts do not provide for example a glyph for U+2126 OHM SIGN (Ω) which I use here.
-If my custom font did not provide this glyph, then text rendering would fall back to the browser’s default serif font, and if it has a taller line-height than the custom font a visually unappealing glitch happens where a bigger-than-normal gap will appear between that line and the one above it.
+For the main body I picked Noto Serif which happens to be the default serif font for Chrome on Android (therefore this browser would not even have to download it.)
+It has great Unicode coverage.
+I was annoyed at how many other popular fonts do not provide a glyph for U+2126 OHM SIGN (Ω)—used there—which causes text rendering to fall back to the browser’s default serif font, so if it has a taller line-height than the custom font a visually unappealing glitch happens where a bigger-than-normal gap will appear between that line and the one above it.

 Low-contrast sites suck.
 And black text on white background hurts the eyes.
 So I chose black text on very light grey background (#f0f0f0).